Braces Color Chooser

 cc-7 = c5 green

 cc-7 = c5 blue

 Under the original aqua (55cccc) object, cast a drop shadow onto a white background.
 Darken the white (ffffff), acquiring closer to gray (ededed).
 White decrements (desaturates) by changing red, green, and blue to the same lower number.
 Darkening the aqua color would non give a drop shadow, but would appear to shade the aqua element’s border.

 Lighten an element’s color to show light hit the highest part.
 Raise every number (red, green, blue) of the aqua 55cccc to 66dddd.
 Give the the lighter hue the raised part’s shape.
 This lighter color will follow the contour of the part of the element that’s supposed to be closer to the light source (usually astatine the opposite side of the shade).

-With digital coloring, it’s really all about noticeablity.
+With digital coloring, it’s really all about noticeability.
 Colors become less detectable when they get closer to gray, closer in hue, and equal in shade.

-Contrast is essentially the difference betwixt colors’ brightness.
+Contrast is essentially the difference between colors’ brightness.
 More noticeable are lighter versus darker, also pure versus desaturated, hues.
-Even the most pure hues, if they’re next to each other, can cancel out each’s noticeablity, and fight for the viewers’ attention.
+Even the most pure hues, if they’re next to each other, can cancel out each’s noticeability, and fight for the viewers’ attention.

 Another contrasting element is edges.
 A sharper (more defined) colored edge contrasts more with its background.
 A softer (less defined) edge blends better, and is less noticeable.

 Likewise, sharp edges make objects appear to have a reflective texture.
 Soft edges appear dulled or transparent.
 Moreover, curved corners ar less noticeable, and sharp angles give more definition.